alma-oss/ftracing/README.md

 F-Tracing
 =========

-> A library to help with Jaeger tracing.
+> A library to help with tracing.

 ## Install